mtth/kit/README.rst

 Using OAuth
 -----------

 Currently, only authentication using Google OAuth is supported.
-Other clients might get added in the future.
 Session management is handled by Flask-Login_.

 To restrict access to your webapp to some users, import the ``GoogleAuthManager`` and register it on your project through the ``register_manager`` method.
 The